jonnonz1/nz-statute-book/acts/public/1983/arms-act-1983.md

     (i) from a holder of a firearms licence that bears an endorsement made under section 30; or (ii) from a licensed dealer.
 (2) Notwithstanding anything in subsection (1), a licensed dealer does not contravene that subsection if, on obtaining possession of any pistol or restricted weapon from any person, the licensed dealer immediately surrenders the pistol or restricted weapon to the nearest Arms Office for inspection and inquiries.
-(3) Every person commits an offence against this Act and is liable on summary conviction to a fine not exceeding $2,000 who contravenes subsection (1).
+(3) Every person commits an offence against this Act and is liable on conviction to a fine not exceeding $2,000 who contravenes subsection (1).

 ### 11 Dealers and their employees and agents to hold firearms licences
 (1) No natural person, being—shall sell any firearm, airgun, pistol, or restricted weapon unless he is the holder of a firearms licence.
   (a) a licensed dealer; or
   (b) an employee or agent of a licensed dealer,—
-(2) Every person commits an offence and is liable on summary conviction to a fine not exceeding $500 who contravenes subsection (1).
+(2) Every person commits an offence and is liable on conviction to a fine not exceeding $500 who contravenes subsection (1).

 ### 12 Record of dealings by licensed dealers
 (1) Every licensed dealer shall keep at the place of business referred to in his licence a book in which he shall record such particulars as may be prescribed by regulations made under this Act, relating to the receipt, sale, or manufacture by him of any firearms, airguns, pistols, or restricted weapons.